Kylie Jenner’s Crystal-Clear Italian Paparazzi Photos Have Fans Pitying Daughter Stormi

 Kylie Jenner has been photographed by some skilled paparazzi.
-The Keeping Up With The Kardashians star is currently in Italy with boyfriend Travis Scott and the couple’s 1-year-old daughter Stormi.
-While images of Kylie boarding the private jet whisking her away came as blurry ones, it looks like the Kylie Cosmetics CEO has been snapped with clarity today.
+The Keeping Up with the Kardashians star is currently in Italy with boyfriend Travis Scott and the couple’s 1-year-old daughter, Stormi.
+While the images of Kylie boarding the private jet whisking her away appeared blurry, it looks like the Kylie Cosmetics CEO has been snapped with clarity today.

-Photos obtained by The Daily Mail earlier today showed Kylie making her way through Positano’s streets in the glitzy Amalfi Coast region.
-The star was photographed in a casual shirt dress in whites as she carried Stormi in her arms.
-Also pictured were 28-year-old Travis, Kylie’s mother Kris Jenner, and other inner family members.
+Photos obtained by the Daily Mail earlier today showed Kylie making her way through Positano’s streets in the glitzy Amalfi Coast region.
+The star was photographed in a casual shirt dress in white as she carried Stormi in her arms.
+Also pictured was 28-year-old Travis, Kylie’s mother Kris Jenner, and other inner family members.

 The images showed vast crowds surrounding the Kardashian-Jenners – clearly, the E! show’s stars are a big deal in Italy – with one photo appearing to show Stormi looking directly at the camera.
 Of course, this toddler is still young and may not quite know what’s going on.
 Stormi appeared lovingly cared for by Kylie, with photos also showing dad Travis holding her.

-Viewers have been leaving their thoughts in The Daily Mail‘s comments section.
+Viewers have been leaving their thoughts in the Daily Mail‘s comments section.

-A comment suggesting pity for Stormi quickly racked up the likes: over 256 users upvoted it in the space of one hour.
+A user’s comment showing pity for Stormi quickly racked up the likes, as over 256 users upvoted it in the space of one hour.

 “Stormi has that confused look…where is my Nanny?
 Who are these people?”